FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Results

-Table~\ref{tab:RQ1} shows the prioritisation performance of each method on \dfj human-written tests.
-Each row presents acc@n values ($n \in [1,3,5,10]$) of fault localisation results at each iteration, and the \textit{Initial} row and \textit{Full} row represent the results when using a single initial failing test case and full test suite (4,207 tests on average), respectively.
-The numbers in bold are the highest values in the iteration for the corresponding $n$ value.
+Table~\ref{tab:RQ1} shows the localisation performance of each metric on \dfj human-written tests.
+Each row presents acc@n values ($n \in [1,3,5,10]$) of SBFL results at each iteration; rows \textit{Init.} and \textit{Full} represent the results when using a single initial failing test case and full test suite (about 4.2K tests on average), respectively.
+The numbers in bold represent the highest values in the iteration for the corresponding $n$ value.
+Additionally, the mAP values after ten iterations are shown next to the name of each metric.

-Results show that our method, \unifiedmetric, outperforms all other prioritisation methods by achieving the highest acc@3, 5, 10 values in all iterations except for the first.
-In particular, in the 10th iteration, the tests selected by \unifiedmetric achieve 17.5x acc@1 and 3.4x acc@10 compared to the initial test suite.
-Also, although the proportion of tests is only $\frac{1+10}{4207} = 0.26\%$ of the full test cases, \unifiedmetric achieves $62.5\%$ of acc@1 and $80.0\%$ of acc@10 compared to the full test suite.
-Furthermore, we report the performance of \splitmetric and \covermetric as stand-alone metrics. \covermetric both performs better and converges faster than \splitmetric.
-Although their performances are lower than that of the \unifiedmetric, the new metrics overall perform better than or equal to all existing metrics as a stand-alone metric.
+The results show that \unifiedmetric outperforms all nine studied metrics by achieving the highest acc@3, 5, 10 values in all iterations except for the first.
+Especially at the tenth iteration, acc@10 is 23\% and 14\% higher than those obtained by the state-of-the-art metrics, S3 and Prox, respectively.
+Furthermore, we report the performance of \splitmetric and \covermetric as stand-alone metrics.
+Although they do not perform as well as \unifiedmetric, the two subcomponents still achieve higher mAP values than all existing metrics after ten iterations, showing each of them can outperform the existing metrics as a stand-alone diagnosability metric.

-Fig.~\ref{fig:RQ1} shows the acc@10 values per projects for our and best-performing existing methods.
-Each metric is colour-coded: our new metrics are shown in solid lines, and existing ones in dashed lines. \unifiedmetric performs the best when results from all projects are aggregated and, in particular, it significantly outperforms the existing methods for Closure, achieving acc@10 values higher by 15 and 30 when compared to Prox and S3, respectively.
-The performance trends of \splitmetric and \covermetric are similar to those of S3 and Prox, which reflects our design intention: these two strategies are complementary to each other, as the better performance of \unifiedmetric shows.

-Based on the results, we answer RQ1 that \unifiedmetric can significantly outperform existing coverage-based test prioritisation techniques on real-world faults.
-For a detailed discussion of other metrics, please refer to Section~\ref{sec:comparison}.